Year projects were funded:

 • People involved:

-• Marco Ghislieri (Assistant Professor with time contract (RTDa))
+• Marco Ghislieri (Assistant Professor with time contract (RTD/a))

 • REAP - Revealing drug tolerant persister cells in cancer using contrast enhanced optical coherence and photoacoustic tomography